How to perform conditional judgments (if/elif/else) in Anqi CMS template?

 {% endif %}

-Allifstatements must end with{% endif %}tags are correctly closed.
+AllifAll statements must end with{% endif %}tags must be correctly closed.

-The core of conditional judgment lies in the construction of its expression.
-The Anqi CMS template supports various types of expressions to help us precisely define judgment logic.
+The core of conditional judgment lies in the construction of its expressions.
+Anqi CMS template supports various types of expressions, helping us precisely define judgment logic.

-In addition, there areMember operator inUsed to check if a value exists in a collection (such as an array, a map):
+Additionally, there aremember operator inUsed to check if a value exists in a collection (such as an array, map):

 - For example

-5 in simple.intmapTo judge5Whether it existssimple.intmapin this collection.
+5 in simple.intmapIt will judge5whether it existssimple.intmapin this collection.

-Display or hide content based on data status:We can decide whether to display relevant information based on the review status of the content, whether there are subcategories, or a specific attribute.
-For example, in the comment list, we can determine if a comment is being reviewed:
+Content display or hide according to data status:We can decide whether to display relevant information based on the review status of the content, whether there are subcategories, or a specific attribute.
+For example, in the comment list, we can determine whether a comment is being reviewed:

 {% if item.Status != 1 %}